Practical tips to help you improve your credit rating and avoid expensive high interest loans

 The common thought is that getting more credit is the worst thing to do.

-We discuss a few select cases where borrowing more money could help.
+We discuss a few select cases where borrowing more money could help, in particular debt consolidation.

 Debt rarely builds in one place at a time; a couple of credit cards along with recurrent bills and an overdraft, and all of a sudden, you’re paying money here, there and everywhere!